-As an experimental proof of $\nu{\mu}$ - $\nu{\tau}$ oscillation, appearance signal of $\nu{\tau}$ was searched for in the atmospheric neutrino data.
-Because of the high energy threshold (> 3.5 GeV) of $\nu{\tau}$ CC interaction and the short lifetime of $\tau$ lepton (0.3 ps), the identification of $\nu{\tau}$ appearance is experimentally very difficult.
-Super-Kamiokande reported evidence of tau neutrino appearance using atmospheric neutrino data with 4.6 $\sigma$ significance [91].
-The definitive observation of $\nu{\tau}$ appearance was made by the long-baseline experiment, OPERA [92] (See Sec.14.6.3.3), and recently IceCube also reported the $\nu{\tau}$ appearance analysis [93] using atmospheric neutrinos.
+atmospheric neutrino data.
+Because of the high energy threshold (> 3.5 GeV) of ν{τ} CC interaction and the short lifetime of τ lepton (0.3 ps), identifying the appearance of ν{τ} experimentally is challenging.
+Super-Kamiokande reported evidence of tau neutrino appearance using atmospheric neutrino data with 4.6 σ significance [92].
+The definitive observation of ν{τ} appearance was made by the long-baseline experiment, OPERA (See Sec.14.6.3.3), and recently IceCube also reported the ν{τ} appearance analysis [93] using atmospheric neutrinos.